HarshCasper/Rotten-Scripts/Go/GIF_Creator/README.md

-# Video/Images to GIF conerter in golang
+# Video/Images to GIF converter in golang

 ## Use [ffmpeg](https://ffmpeg.org/) before using script